devhomie/d3-intro/README.md

   parts of the underlying data you want to visualize are linked to individual elements on the page.
   - This way, if the data changes, the elements change as well.

+### Data binding

+ - Perhaps the most important feature of D3 is its concept of **data binding**.
+ - In a D3-based application, you'll have some data that you're attempting to visualize.
+    - Each individual piece of the data, called a **datum**, will be bound to an individual element on the page (usually an SVG element).
+    - You use the **datum** to set some attribute of the element it's bound to, so the element visually reflects the **datum**.